sudarshan87-wab/documentation/content/applications/essentials/export_import_data.rst

 each available application.

 With Odoo, the values can be exported from any field in any record.
-To do so, activate the list view (:guilabel:`≣ (four horizontal lines)` icon), on the items that need to be exported, and then select the records that should be exported.
+To do so, activate the list view (|list|), on the items that need to be exported, and then select the records that should be exported.
 To select a record, tick the checkbox next to the corresponding record.
-Finally, click on :guilabel:`⚙️ Action`, and then :guilabel:`Export`.
+Finally, click on
+|actions|, and then :guilabel:`Export`.

 .. image:: export_import_data/list-view-export.png
    :align: center